aroc/side-comments/README.md

 # SideComments.js
-Version 0.0.1
+######Current Version 0.0.3

 SideComments.js is a UI component to give you [Medium.com](http://medium.com/) style comment management on the front-end.
 It allows users to comment directly on sections of content rather than the boring comment stream on the bottom of the page that we're so used to.

-Note that this component only handles the display / user interface of how your comments are presented.
-It does not provide any utilities to help manage storing or retreiving your comment data from your server, how you do that is entirely up to you.
+**Note:** This component only handles the display / user interface of how your comments are presented.
+It does _not_ provide any utilities to help manage storing or retreiving your comment data from your server, how you do that is entirely up to you.
+Check out the integrations section for resources related to back-end integration.

 ## Demo

-Check out a demo of SideComments here: [https://aroc.github.io/side-comments-demo](https://aroc.github.io/side-comments-demo)
+Check out a sweet demo of SideComments here: [https://aroc.github.io/side-comments-demo](https://aroc.github.io/side-comments-demo)

 ## Get Started
 **How to start using SideComments.js on your website immediately.**